calaldees/blog/softwareEnginering/linting.md

 Remove all discussion about formatting/layout with an auto-formatter

+This is an example of migrating a codebase to using the python-formatter [black](https://black.readthedocs.io/) - The uncompromising code formatter

+> By using Black, you agree to cede control over minutiae of hand-formatting.
+In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
+You will save time and mental energy for more important matters.

+> Black makes code review faster by producing the smallest diffs possible.
+Blackened code looks the same regardless of the project you’re reading.
+Formatting becomes transparent after a while and you can focus on the content instead.

 Problem
 -------

-Blocker to implementing on existing codebase's
-People fear enforcing auto-formatters/linters because:
+People fear enforcing auto-formatters/linters on existing codebase's because:
-* Noise (If applied to files touched by a feature)
+* Noise (If applied to incrementally touched files for a feature)
     * A new feature is contaminated by layout modifications that obscure the intended logic
 * Damage/loss to valuable code history (If applied to the whole repo)
-    * Every line that is changed is obscured.
+    * Every line that is changed is obscures the history.
 This original history/comments/intent are berried

 Solution
 --------